START TRACKING YOUR SPEND

 Step 4: Pick an account and start contributing!

 Great!
 Now you’re on your way to prepping for ‘planned emergencies’ so your budget or emergency fund stays intact.

-EQ Bank and Neo Financial are my favourite savings options for short-term financial goals and high-interest savings accounts.
-Both of these financial institutions are online but offer great savings rates (in comparison to most Canadian options) and have excellent insurance coverage to protect you and your money.
+One of my favourite options is Neo Financial for short-term financial goals and high-interest savings accounts.
+This financial institution is online but offers great savings rates (in comparison to most Canadian options) and has excellent insurance coverage to protect you and your money.